OpenJavaCard/openjavacard-tools/doc/building.md

 ### Standalone ant build

+STOP: Currently broken because of splitting the package.
+Will be fixed.

 There also is an ant build which is more convenient when building or developing offline.

 Dependencies are taken from /usr/share/java by default.